groupme-js/GroupMeCommunityDocs/bots.md

 	* *avatar_url*

 		string - a URL to an image which will be the bot's avatar.
-Does not need to be an i.groupme.com link.
+This image MUST be proccessed by GroupMe's [Image Service](images.md) before it can be sent.

 	* *callback_url*